 Many arborists now believe that a tree grows best without staking, but there are circumstances where staking or guying is necessary to stop trees from leaning.

 Newly purchased saplings that have a very small root ball are not readily able to support the growth of the tree, thin stemmed trees that bend under their own weight, and saplings planted on an extremely windy site are all good candidates for staking to make a tree straight.

 How to Make a Tree Straight

 The purpose of staking is to temporarily support a tree until its root system is well established enough to support it alone.
 If you decide to stake a tree, leave the equipment in place for only one growing season.
-Stakes should be made of sturdy wood or metal and should be about 5 ft. long.
+Stakes should be made of sturdy wood or metal and should be about 5 feet long.
 Most young trees will need only one stake and guy rope.
 Larger trees or those in windy conditions will need more.